Diversity Improves Machine Learning

 As a final real-world example, I video recorded my wall-hanging pendulum clock, ticking beside me as I write this.
 Engineered to be nearly Hamiltonian, and assembled with the help of a friend, the pendulum’s Graham escapement periodically interrupts the fall of its weight as gravity compensates dissipation.
 Using software, we tracked the ends of its compound pendulum, and extracted its angles and angular velocities at equally spaced times.
 We then trained a Hamiltonian neural network to forecast its phase space orbit, as summarized by the figure below.
 Once again, meta-learning produced especially potent neuronal activation functions that worked best when mixed.

-Meta-learning 2 neuronal activations for forecasting a real pendulum clock engineered to be almost Hamiltonian.
+Meta-learning 2 activations for forecasting a real pendulum clock engineered to be almost Hamiltonian.
 Left: Falling weight (not shown) drives a wall-hanging pendulum clock.
 Center: State space flow from video data is nearly elliptical.
-Right: Box plots summarize distribution of neural network mean-square-errors for fully connected neural networks of sine neurons (blue), type-1 neurons (yellow), type-2 neurons (orange), and a mix of type 1 and type 2 neurons (red).
+Right: Box plots summarize distribution of neural network mean-square-error validation loss, starting from 50 random initializations of weights and biases, for a fully connected neural networks of sine neurons (blue), type-1 neurons (yellow), type-2 neurons (orange), and a mix of type 1 and type 2 neurons (red).